 Fruits and Vegetables

+Be sure when eating through what you stock up on that you start with the things that will go bad the soonest.
 Also, make sure you are storing your produce correctly, this will help extend its life.

 - Frozen fruit: Stock up on lots of berries, peaches, mangoes, and others.
 These will last a very long time.
 They can be thawed and just eaten or throw them in smoothies, on yogurt, muffins, in oatmeal, or on other cereals.
-This is a good way to help you get more fruit while you are shopping less often.

 - Frozen vegetables: Frozen veggies are often better than fresh because they are frozen at peak freshness.
 Load up on a variety to make sure you don’t get bored and are getting a good mix of nutrition.
 Remember some spinach, it’s great to throw in smoothies for some sneaky veggies.